sage-code/eve/manual/standard-lib.md

 |count      | return number of characters except begin spaces
 |truncate   | reduce the capacity of the string to specified dimension
 |fill       | replace all characters in string with other same character
-|clear      | erase all characters in a string and replace them with spaces
+|erase      | erase all characters in a string and replace them with spaces
 |find       | search one sub-string in string
 |replace    | replace a sub-string in a string with another
 |parse      | convert a string in number